Buffalo Soldier tragedy of 1877: Divergent goals

-July 18, at about 4:00 in the afternoon in the 100 °F-plus heat, Quanah Parker, a Kwahada leader, rode into camp from the north with two older Comanche couples.
+On the afternoon of July 18, at about 16:00 in the 100 °F(38°C)-plus heat, Quanah Parker, a Kwahada leader, rode into camp from the north with two older Comanche couples.
 They were equipped with Army horses, rifles, supplies, and a large official envelope that contained a pass to leave the reservation for 40 days.
-It was dated July 12, and signed by the Indian Agent J. M. Haworth at Fort Sill, and more importantly, by Colonel Ranald S. Mackenzie of the 4th Cavalry.
-This pass authorized them to seek out, find, and bring back the large band of Comanche under Red Young Man.
-The pass also warned anyone against harming them on their mission.
+It was dated July 12, and signed by the Indian agent J. M. Haworth at Fort Sill, Oklahoma, and more importantly, by Colonel Ranald S. Mackenzie of the 4th Cavalry.
+The pass authorized Parker and the Comanche couples to seek out, find, and bring back the large band of Comanche under Red Young Man.
+It also warned against anyone harming them on their mission.

-Nolan accepted the pass as real, but his writings show his frustration that Parker was competing for his own mission.
-Cooper wrote that Nolan swore and unleashed a long series of invective-filled frustrations at everyone who seemed to be against 'his' mission.
+Nolan accepted the pass as genuine, but his writings show his frustration at Parker competing for his own mission.
+Cooper wrote that Nolan swore and unleashed a long series of invective-filled frustrations at everyone who seemed to be against "his" mission.
 It took him a while to calm down.
-He then asked Parker questions about the whereabouts of the Comanche raiders and their destination.
+He then asked Parker questions on the whereabouts of the Comanche raiders and their destination.
 Parker glanced in one direction and gestured in another while Tafoya translated.
-Parker never conversed in English with Nolan, despite his proficiency in the language.
+Despite being proficient in English, Parker never spoke it with Nolan.